arti4ikmin/WurstPlusPlus/README.md

 ## Installation

-Wurst 7 can be installed just like any other Fabric mod.
+Wurst++ can be installed just like any other Fabric mod.
 Here are the basic installation steps:

 1. Run the [Fabric installer](https://fabricmc.net/use/installer/).
-2. Add the [Wurst Client](https://github.com/arti4ikmin/WurstPlusPlus/releases) and [Fabric API](https://modrinth.com/mod/fabric-api/versions) to your mods folder.
+2. Add the [Wurst++ Client](https://github.com/arti4ikmin/WurstPlusPlus/releases) and [Fabric API](https://modrinth.com/mod/fabric-api/versions) to your mods folder.
 ---

 ## Exclusive features: